Listen to this article:

 - Inhale together and lift the front arm up

 - Exhale into a reverse warrior, feeling a deep stretch in your side body as you slide your back hand down your thigh

 - Feel you and your partner’s top hands reaching for each other, trying to touch fingertips, interlace the fingers, or reach a combination prayer position

 - Exhale out of the Warrior 2 pose and repeat on the other side

 Balancing Warrior III Yoga Pose with Partner

-This is one of those yoga poses for two people that is actually easier than doing it on your own.
+This is one of those yoga poses for two people that is easier than doing it on your own.
 With the support of a second partner, you can hold the balance longer and go deeper.

 The hard part is syncing your movements together when you can’t see each other.
 Don’t be afraid to talk each other through it!

 - Begin facing each other with arms outstretched and fingertips touching (you may have to move closer or farther apart as you enter the pose)